Panchito Gómez Toro: Exile

 In 1878 a difficult period began for the Gómez family, as with the end of the Ten Years War, they fled to Jamaica, Honduras and finally, to the United States.
 In 1888, they arrived at Santo Domingo which was where his father was originally from.
 They settled at La Reforma, a farm with the same name as Jatibonico.

 Several members of their family was riddled with disease as some of the boys died, the crops were ruined, they suffered financial hardships, but they never gave up.
 In 1892, in Montecristi, Panchito worked at the Jiménez house, and José Julian Martí Pérez went there to look for him to take him to La Reforma where his father was.
 This first meeting of the young man with José Martí would mark the beginning of a friendship that would continue until Martí's death.
-Marti described Panchito as:
+Marti said of Panchito:

 He stands out for his discretion and tenderness, I don't think I've ever had him by my side, a creature with fewer imperfections, his heart so attached to mine that I feel he was born of me.

-Panchito was fully aware with the current situation in Cuba and the need to initiate actions again to achieve definitive independence for Cuba.
-On several occasions, he participated together with Martí, Antonio Maceo Grajales, his father and other revolutionaries in several conspiracies.
-Despite his youth, he was mature, hard-working, responsible and Máximo Gómez fully trusted him and when leaving for Cuba, he leaves in his hands and those of his brother, son Maxito, the guardianship of family affairs.
-Panchito assumed a great responsibility but he would gladly exchange that for being able to be fighting in the jungles of Cuba.
+On several occasions, Panchito collaborated with Martí, Antonio Maceo Grajales, his father and other revolutionaries in conspiracies in service of Cuban independence.
+Máximo Gómez entrusted his young sons, Panchito and his brother Maxito, with the guardianship of family affairs when he traveled.

 In September 1896, he embarked on the steamer Tres Amigos with an expedition headed by General Juan Ruis Rivera, destined to land in the West.
 There she hopes to put herself under Maceo's orders.